20LitersAdmin/filterbuildscheduler/README.md

 9. Edit a count (blanks are ignored)
 9. Submit a partial count (box / loose)
 9. See the count#edit calculator
-9. Be redirected to the homepage
-9. Be redirected to the sign_in page

 ## BUGS!!
 AH BUGS!!!
 12. Inventories created from events aren't subtracting parts from components (parts used to build the technologies_built or boxes_packed)